-Men cheat more than women.
+While women do cheat, the fact is men cheat more than women.
 It may come as cold comfort to women scorned, but they don’t seem to do so with the same intention as women.
 Cheaters, specifically repeat cheaters, tend to be opportunistic and capable of emotional compartmentalization.
-Some men may cheat because they are unsatisfied, but, as a rule, men don’t cheat because they are unhappy.
+Why do men cheat?
+Some may cheat because they are unsatisfied, but, as a rule, men don’t cheat because they are unhappy.
 Men cheat because they think they can get away with it and because they’re willing to let themselves get away with it.
 Cheating is, strangely, a behavior that can make it hard to be a good father and husband, but also a behavior that isn’t actually correlated with familial love or care.

 “They think, well, I just did this but in every other way I’m reliable, I’m responsible, I’m committed, I show up, I’m a really good guy.
 It’s just the cheating,” Robert Weiss, a therapist and author of Out of the Doghouse: A Step-by-Step Relationship-Saving Guide for Men Caught Cheating.
 “What they don’t understand is that women don’t think that way.”